Children in Karnataka

-Karnataka has three main geographical zones - a coastal region, a hilly region along the Western Ghats and a region covering plains of the Deccan plateau.
-Due to an impressive economic growth rate over the past two decades Karnataka has invested in the areas of social development, including health and education.
+Karnataka has three main geographical zones - a coastal region, a hilly region along the Western Ghats and a region covering the plains of the Deccan plateau.
+Due to an impressive economic growth rate over the past two decades Karnataka has invested in areas of social development, including health and education.

-However, the northern region of the state which has a significant population of Scheduled Castes, Scheduled Tribes and minorities, continue to lag on several human development indicators and reports high incidence of child labour, child marriage and child trafficking.
+However, the northern region of the state which has a significant population of Scheduled Castes, Scheduled Tribes and minorities, continue to lag on several human development indicators and report high incidences of child labour, child marriage and child trafficking.
 The rapid urbanization of Bengaluru, Mysuru and other smaller cities attracts a large influx of adults and children from the northern region of the state and other states.

 Karnataka is one of the few states that implements decentralization processes as per the 73rd and 74th Amendments of the Constitution, empowering local institutions and communities to participate in development activities.

-Few of the key indicators of the state are neonatal mortality rate is 19 per 1000 live births and high maternal mortality ratio of 133 per 100,000 live births (Source: Sample Registration System 2015).
-As per National Family Health Survey (NFHS) 4, stunting of under-five children is 36 per cent and 26 per cent of children under the age of five years are wasted and 10.5 per cent of the children are severely wasted.
-The rural sanitation coverage in the state stands at 86 per cent (Swachh Bharat Mission MIS).
+A few of the key indicators for the state are that the neonatal mortality rate is 19 per 1000 live births and there is a high maternal mortality ratio of 133 per 100,000 live births (Source: Sample Registration System 2015).
+As per National Family Health Survey (NFHS) 4, stunting of under-five children is 36 per cent and 26 per cent of children under the age of five years are wasted, and 10.5 per cent of the children are severely wasted.
+The rural sanitation coverage in the State stands at 86 per cent (Swachh Bharat Mission MIS).